orta/redwood-codegen-api-types/README.md

 So, this project is what I have been referring to as 'relay style' types codegen, where each service in the Redwood project gets its own `.d.ts` file which is hyper specific - taking into account the resolvers defined, the GraphQL schema and the types from Prisma.

-I like to think of it as taking all of the work inside types like:
+I like to think of it as taking all of the work which happens in the type system, from types like:

 ```graphql
 export type AccountRelationResolvers<ContextType = RedwoodGraphQLContext, ParentType extends ResolversParentTypes['Account'] = ResolversParentTypes['Account']> = {